florianneukirchen/Alpine-Peaks/README.md

 ## Distinctiveness and Complexity
 - Django:
     - I had to write (and learn how to write) a [data migration](https://docs.djangoproject.com/en/4.1/howto/writing-migrations/) to get data of peaks into the database.
-    - Use djangos [model forms](https://docs.djangoproject.com/en/4.1/topics/forms/modelforms/) to generate forms.
+    - Use djangos [model forms](https://docs.djangoproject.com/en/4.1/topics/forms/modelforms/) to generate forms and create instances of models.
     - Dynamically generate forms to add any number of waypoints to a tour using a [formset](https://docs.djangoproject.com/en/4.1/topics/forms/formsets/).
 When editing a tour, initialize the formset with existing waypoints.
 (Used references: [1](https://groups.google.com/g/django-users/c/Gk4H2ABEPyI), [2](https://stackoverflow.com/questions/61285171/initialize-a-formset), [3](https://stackoverflow.com/questions/1992152/django-initializing-a-formset-of-custom-forms-with-instances), [4](https://simpleit.rocks/python/django/dynamic-add-form-with-add-button-in-django-modelformset-template/) )
     - Use slugs for the urls.
     - Implement an API that returns coordinates as GeoJSON.